Bangladesh Audio and Video Recording Laws

 Nigeria Audio and Video Recording Laws

 Can You Record Phone Calls and Conversations in Nigeria?
-Currently, Nigeria has no law addressing the recording of communications between individuals.
-However, the Nigerian Constitution in Section 37 provides for the protection of the privacy of Nigerian citizens, their homes, correspondence, telephone conversations and telegraphic communications.
-While the constitution does not clarify how the privacy … Read more
+Nigeria does not have a single comprehensive law that directly addresses the recording of private conversations between individuals.
+However, several laws work together to regulate privacy and electronic communications.
+The Nigerian Constitution in Section 37 provides for the protection of the privacy of Nigerian citizens, their … Read more

 Kenya Audio and Video Recording Laws